jython/jython/README.txt

 Jython: Python for the Java Platform

-Welcome to Jython 2.7.1 release candidate 2!
+Welcome to Jython 2.7.1 release candidate 3!

-This is the second release candidate of the 2.7.1 version of Jython.
+This is the third release candidate of the 2.7.1 version of Jython.
 Along with language and runtime compatibility with CPython 2.7, Jython 2.7 provides substantial support of the Python ecosystem.
 This includes built-in support of pip/setuptools (you can